p2p-org/polkadot-profit-transformer/README.md

 # Features

-- Support extract and store data from Polkadot Relay chain and Kusama
+- Support extract and store data from Polkadot, Kusama and Parachains
-- Built-in default GraphQL API
+- GraphQL API built with Hasura
-- Support UI for GraphQL, based on PostGraphile
 - Docker-compose setup for easy deployment of the ETL and API solution
-- Auto configuration tools for Kafka, KSQL based on unified config
 - Materialised views for Postgresql
-- Built-in dashboards for vendor Redash integration
+- Redash with built-in dashboards

 # Dependencies

-- Docker (allocate memory at least 8 GB in docker settings)
+- Docker
 - Docker Compose
 - Make (optional)
 - Python